Refrigerator: Residential refrigerators

-In 1913, the first electric refrigerators for home and domestic use were invented and produced by Fred W. Wolf of Fort Wayne, Indiana, with models consisting of a unit that was mounted on top of an ice box.
+In 1913, the first electric refrigerators for home and domestic use were invented and produced by Frederick William Wolf Jr. of Fort Wayne, Indiana, with models consisting of a unit that was mounted on top of an ice box.
 His first device, produced over the next few years in several hundred units, was called DOMELRE.
 In 1914, engineer Nathaniel B. Wales of Detroit, Michigan, introduced an idea for a practical electric refrigeration unit, which later became the basis for the Kelvinator.
 A self-contained refrigerator, with a compressor on the bottom of the cabinet was invented by Alfred Mellowes in 1916.
 Mellowes produced this refrigerator commercially but was bought out by William C. Durant in 1918, who started the Frigidaire company to mass-produce refrigerators.
 In 1918, Kelvinator company introduced the first refrigerator with any type of automatic control.
 The absorption refrigerator was invented by Baltzar von Platen and Carl Munters from Sweden in 1922, while they were still students at the Royal Institute of Technology in Stockholm.
 It became a worldwide success and was commercialized by Electrolux.
 Other pioneers included Charles Tellier, David Boyle, and Raoul Pictet.
 Carl von Linde was the first to patent and make a practical and compact refrigerator.

 These home units usually required the installation of the mechanical parts, motor and compressor, in the basement or an adjacent room while the cold box was located in the kitchen.
 There was a 1922 model that consisted of a wooden cold box, water-cooled compressor, an ice cube tray and a 9 cuft compartment, and cost $714.
 (A 1922 Model-T Ford cost about $476.)
 By 1923, Kelvinator held 80 percent of the market for electric refrigerators.
 Also in 1923 Frigidaire introduced the first self-contained unit.
 About this same time porcelain-covered metal cabinets began to appear.
 Ice cube trays were introduced more and more during the 1920s; up to this time freezing was not an auxiliary function of the modern refrigerator.